-Arthur is a member of Herrick Feinstein's Executive Committee and Co-Chair of its Securities and Commodities Litigation and Regulatory Practice Group and Chair of its Title Insurance Practice Group.
+Arthur is a member of Herrick Feinstein's Executive Committee, Co-Chair of its Securities and Commodities Litigation and Regulatory Practice Group and Chair of its Title Insurance Practice Group.

-Arthur also chairs Herrick, Feinstein's Title Insurance Litigation Group, which represents all of the major title insurance companies which do business in New York and New Jersey with respect to coverage issues and claims asserted against their insureds.
+Arthur also chairs Herrick, Feinstein's Title Insurance Litigation Group, which represents all of the major title insurance companies in New York and New Jersey with respect to coverage issues and claims asserted against their insureds.
 Arthur has handled hundreds of cases throughout the Northeast and Mid-Atlantic states involving complex real estate transactions including disputes over the sale of multi-million dollar properties and many class actions involving allegations of price fixing and overcharges.
 Title underwriters refer their "bet the company cases" to Arthur since many of these cases involve fraudulent and criminal practices which give rise to title problems/claims and criminal prosecutions.

-Prior to joining Herrick in 1987, Arthur served as Special Trial Counsel in the Division of Enforcement of the United States Securities and Exchange Commission.
+Prior to joining Herrick in 1987, Arthur served as Special Trial Counsel in the Division of Enforcement of the SEC.
 He prosecuted penny stock frauds, insider trading, accounting frauds and stock market manipulation cases involving individuals, public companies, broker dealers and their principals.
-While at the SEC, Arthur was temporarily assigned to the United States Attorney's Office for the District of New Jersey where he assisted the United States Attorney's Financial Crimes Unit.
+While at the SEC, he also assisted the U.S. Attorney's Financial Crimes Unit for the District of New Jersey.

-Arthur is currently a member of the Board of Directors of the Westchester, New York Chapter of the Juvenile Diabetes Research Foundation (JDRF).
+Arthur is currently a member of the Board of Directors and Secretary of the Westchester, New York Chapter of the Juvenile Diabetes Research Foundation (JDRF).
 Arthur lives in Westchester, New York with his wife and two children.